orneryd/design-system/packages/email-bag/README.md

 # mds-email-bag

-A form input designed to validate emails against mckesson's email lookup api.
+A form input designed to validate emails against MeKesson's email lookup API.
-It functions similarly to that of the chip-bag but with an asynchronous api call for validation
+It functions similarly to that of the chip-bag but with an asynchronous API call for validation

 ### Usage